UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 where \( M_w^{(l)}(i,j) \) denotes the element at position \((i,j)\) in the mask matrix of the \(l\)-th layer.
 It is important to note that, since the width of the \(L\)-th layer is 1, both \( M_w^{(L)} \) and \( M_b^{(L)} \) have only one row.
-To effectively shorten the length of the label while retaining the essential structural information of UniSymNet, we implement a transformation defined by the following operation:
+To effectively shorten the length of the label while retaining the essential structural information of UniSymNet, we implement a transformation $\mathcal{T}(E):E\rightarrow \mathcal{E}$ defined by the following operation:

 where $\mathcal{I}$ represents the indices of all elements starting from the third position (\(i \geq 3\)) where the value equals \(1\), \(i - 2\) applies an index offset adjustment to each qualifying index.
-Thus, the transformation of the structure S into a sequence $\mathcal{E}$ is completed.
+Thus, the structure \( S \) is transformed into a sequence \( \mathcal{E} \).